Rhenjiromg/Class-Project/README.md

 1. Purpose
 This document outlines the requirements for a Large Banking System.

       1.1.
 Scope

-              This document provides requirements for a Large Banking System.
+              This document provides proposed requirements for a Large Banking System.
 This software will support countless people and interactions.
-The primary objective being, providing a GUI for the bank employees and users to interact with their accounts.
+The primary objectives for this project is to provide a GUI for bank employees and users to interact with their accounts.
 The bank has a server that stores all the data and is retrieved through the GUI.
 The system includes features such as Data storage, Account management, transaction operations, scalability.
 It operates over
-              TCP/IP and is compatible with operating systems with a JVM.
+              TCP/IP and is compatible with operating systems that supports the Java Virtual Machine.

       1.2.
 Definitions, Acronyms, Abbreviations

               SU - SuperUser, refers to the class of user with more permissions and functionalities.
               GUI - Graphical user interface.
               User - A regular account user.
 Has the ability to draw or add funds from their account.